-Basically the Clean Pull is doing the first three quarters of a deadlift an the adding the second pull.
+Basically the clean pull is doing the first three quarters of a deadlift an adding the second pull.

 From a perspective of biomechanics the Clean Pull is very similar to performing a vertical jump.
 As a result, when teaching the high pull, it makes sense to position your feet identically to how you'd place them if you were going to perform a maximal vertical jump.
 Which is a shoulder-width or athletic stance with the feet pointed turned slightly outwards.

 Grab the bar with a shoulder width pronated grip.
 Once the loads gets heavier this is the only exercise group where its ok and necessary to use straps.